Comfort Medical provides an extensive selection

 Use our guides

-An ostomy is a surgically created opening in the body designed to discharge body wastes.
+An ostomy is a surgical procedure that creates an opening in the body designed to discharge body wastes.
+The opening that is created is referred to as a stoma.

-– Prepare everything you need before you start.
+Prepare everything you need before you start and wash your hands.
+Then, follow these basic steps: